-Credit Rating: The Bonds have been rated "Aaa" by Moody's Investors Service, Inc. ("Moody's") and
+Credit Rating: The Town has made an application to Moody's Investors Service, Inc ("Moody's") and

-"AAA" by Fitch Ratings ("Fitch").
-The rating on the Town's outstanding bonds has recently been affirmed as "Aaa" by Moody's and certain outstanding issues are also rated
+Fitch Ratings ("Fitch") for a rating on the Bonds.
+The rating on the Town's outstanding bonds is currently "Aa1" by Moody's.
+Certain of outstanding issues of the Town are also